openequella/openEQUELLA/CONTRIBUTING.md

 The project is mostly aligned with the [Git Flow workflow](https://nvie.com/posts/a-successful-git-branching-model/).
 Each new piece of work has a new branch created.
-Code reviews/PRs then take place on this branch, which on completion is merged back to `develop`.
+Code reviews/PRs then take place on this branch, which on completion are merged back to `develop`.

 There are a number of Git tools which provide Git Flow tooling.
 Most dedicated Git GUI's provide